Uniform density in matroids, matrices and graphs: Acknowledgements

 \section{Acknowledgements}

 We are grateful to Bernd Sturmfels, Benjamin Schr\"{o}ter and Harry Richman for helpful comments, discussions and suggestions.
-We thank an anonymous referee for their feedback on an earlier version of this article and for suggestions that led to Theorem \ref{theorem: uniform density is polynomial}.
+Raffaella Mulas is supported by the Dutch Research Council (NWO) through the grant VI.Veni.232.002.